tsliwowicz/crayon/README.md

 * Fixed support for firefox & changed layouts to be non tabular
 * Added more keywords
 * Added language reference main tab
+* Added DOCTYPE to all htmls and fixed layout problems

 2013-08-05 -
 * Adjusted hour aggregation